Hypocoercivity-compatible finite element methods for the long-time computation of Kolmogorov's equation: Introduction

+for suitable/compatible boundary conditions, with $c$ a positive constant.
+Crucially, if $u$ is such that it satisfies a Poincar\'e-Friedrichs inequality, we can arrive to an estimate of the form \eqref{eq:basic_energy_estimate_nondeg} for the original, degenerate Kolmogorov's equations.
+As a result, in the homogeneous case $f=0$ \eqref{eq:basic_energy_estimate_nondeg} implies exponential decay as $t_f\to\infty$.

-The above is obviously not a satisfactory state of affairs not only at the PDE level, but also under the prism of the numerical analysis for these problems.
-Indeed, almost all provably convergent, general numerical methods which can be potentially applied to this class of PDEs use such standard energy-type arguments for their error analysis, resulting to possibly severely pessimistic a priori and/or a posteriori error bounds for large final times $t_f$. \man{Available} Galerkin-type numerical methods for (degenerate) second order evolution problems of diffusion type \man{typically also suffer in this respect}; we non-exhaustively refer to \cite{act,hss,eg,cdgh_book} as representative works presenting different approaches.
+Obviously, \eqref{eq:basic_energy_estimate} is not a satisfactory state of affairs not only at the PDE level, but also under the prism of the numerical analysis for these problems.
+Indeed, almost all provably convergent, general numerical methods which can be potentially applied to this class of PDEs use standard energy-type arguments as in \eqref{eq:basic_energy_estimate} for their error analysis, resulting to possibly severely pessimistic a priori and/or a posteriori error bounds for large final times $t_f$. \man{Available} Galerkin-type numerical methods for (degenerate) second order evolution problems of diffusion type \man{typically also suffer in this respect}; we non-exhaustively refer to \cite{act,hss,eg,cdgh_book} as representative works presenting different approaches.
+A numerical approach accommodating instead the functional setting of \eqref{eq:energy_mod}, thereby taking advantage of hypocoercivity properties is, therefore, desirable.